 It probably was finished in 1676, because that year was mentioned on several objects in the house.
 The house was also mentioned in her dowry in the year 1677.

 The dollhouse has an attic, a children’s room, a nursery room, a reception room, a basement, a kitchen, and a dining room.
-A very short and dark video is seen below ( in Dutch only sorry)

 The cabinet was made with walnut wood and originally had two doors.
 You can go visit it in the ‘Rijksmuseum‘ in Amsterdam, where it was donated in 1934.